 Riverview Health Foundation creates meaningful charitable opportunities in support of Riverview Health to advance the community’s health and quality of life now and in the future.
 Our donors are partners in saving and changing lives in our community through their charitable giving.

 New technology offers a longer and better quality of life, but carries a high price tag.
 With Medicare and insurance companies tightening reimbursement policies, philanthropy is more important than ever.
 Riverview Health Foundation provides funding for new health services, programs and equipment needed by our community.
-Since the Foundation’s beginning in 1976, more than $13 million has been raised and given to support new equipment and programs serving our patients and their families.
-Our latest project has been the new MRI Suite at the hospital in Noblesville.
+Since the Foundation’s beginning in 1976, more than $15 million has been raised and given to support new equipment and programs serving our patients and their families.
+One of our recent projects included the Courtney Cox Cole Infusion Center in Noblesville.

 Women of Vision Grants help change the lives of women and children at Riverview Health.
 See how a few of our grants are making a difference. >>